kkowenn/DataSciencePortfolio/README.md

 Welcome to my Data Science portfolio!
 This repository showcases my work in optimizing performance metrics, fixing overfitting with data augmentation, comparing regression models, and utilizing transfer learning with ResNet-50 and etc.

+### this is highlighted notebook model from my projects in kaggle:

 ## Project 1: Optimizing Performance Metrics

 In this project, I focused on optimizing the values of performance metrics for a given model.
 The goal was to find the best possible combination of hyperparameters to achieve the highest performance.